Can you always spot the signs that your partner is cheating? Well, not always.

 - Goes out by himself

-- Refusal to be accountable about their whereabouts
+- Refusal to be accountable for their whereabouts

 #2.
 Has Less Time For You